You Are Our Priority

 Your employer will require you to see a physician of his or her choosing.
 You are free to see an additional doctor, but the costs may not be covered.

-Unfortunately, the doctors who work for these industrial work injury clinics tend to be biased in favor of employers.
+Unfortunately, the doctors who work for these industrial workplace injury clinics tend to be biased in favor of employers.
 In many cases, they have preexisting arrangements with employers to make conservative diagnoses that downplay the true severity of the victim’s injuries.
 This can result in difficulties getting a claim approved, or difficulties reaching a fair offer.
 An attorney from our firm can step in to protect your rights if you think you are being treated unfairly by your employer, doctor, or insurance company.

 We can also help you determine whether it is appropriate to sue your employer following chemical exposure at work.
-Even though chemical workers in North Carolina are normally prohibited from filing personal injury lawsuits against their employers, there are also some exceptions that apply in cases where injuries were caused intentionally, or occurred because of exceptionally extreme misconduct on the part of an employer.
+Even though chemical workers in North Carolina are normally prohibited from filing personal injury lawsuits against their employers, there are also some exceptions that apply in cases where injuries were caused intentionally or occurred because of exceptionally extreme misconduct on the part of an employer.

 Further, it is sometimes possible to sue manufacturing companies and other outside parties when illnesses or injuries, such as chemical burns, are caused by defective products, such as defective safety valves.
 Personal injury and product liability lawsuits can result in an injured worker receiving compensation for medical bills, pain and suffering, emotional distress, and other hardships resulting from an industrial chemical spill accident.